deannahburke/mattys-malfunction-menders/README.md

 # mattys-malfunction-menders
 Matty's Pathfinder Group Project

-For those using Digital Ocean (DO) - nginx light, please follow the below steps to enable assistance Server Side Includes (SSI)
+For those using Digital Ocean (DO) - nginx light, please follow the below steps to enable Server Side Includes (SSI)

 Run below commands in your DO console:

 `cat etc/nginx`

 `cd sites-enabled`

 `cat default`

 Add `ssi on;` to the `location` section in the `default` file to enable SSI for the root path `/`

 ```
 location / {
+                ssi on;

                 # First attempt to serve request as file, then
                 # as directory, then fall back to displaying a 404.
-                ssi on;
                 try_files $uri $uri/ =404;
         }
 ```